-Real Chinese GDP in US\$ Since 1952 (2009 Prices)
+Chart 1: Chinese Real GDP in US\$ Since 1952 (2009 Prices)

-- The Chinese economy has survived the East Asian currency crisis of 1997-8 as well as the global financial crisis of 2007-8 reasonably unscathed.
-It will likewise survive the current financial crisis affecting some of the member countries of the European Union. - If current trends continue, Chinese real GDP will approach the level of U.S. real GDP in less than 20 years' time--some time between 2025 and 2030.
+The Chinese economy has survived the East Asian currency crisis of 1997-8 as well as the global financial crisis of 2007-9 reasonably unscathed.
+It will likewise survive the current financial crisis affecting some of the member countries of the European Union (Portugal, Ireland, Greece and Spain).
+If current trends continue, Chinese real GDP will approach the level of U.S. real GDP in less than 20 years' time--some time between 2025 and 2030.

-- However, despite its rapid growth, China is still a developing economy in terms of its real GDP per capita.
-An economy is generally considered to be developed if its GDP per capita exceeds US\$10,000 (if we take into account inflation, this threshold should probably be much higher). - It will probably take 20 years before China joins the ranks of developed economies, achieving a per capita real GDP of US\$10,000, and another 20 to 25 years before China reaches the same level of real GDP per capita as the United States, some time past the middle of the 21st Century (bear in mind that in the meantime, the U.S. economy will also continue to grow, albeit at rates significantly lower than those of the Chinese economy and that the Chinese population will reach a peak around 2035 and then begin to decline slowly).
-Lawrence J. Lau 7
+However, despite its rapid growth, China is still a developing economy in terms of its real GDP per capita.
+An economy is generally considered to be developed if its GDP per capita exceeds US\$10,000 (if we take into account inflation, this threshold should probably be much higher).
+It will probably take 20 years before China joins the ranks of developed economies, achieving a per capita real GDP of US\$10,000, and another 20 to 25 years before China reaches the same level of real GDP per capita as the United States, some time past the middle of the 21st Century (bearing in mind that in the meantime, the U.S. economy will also continue to grow, albeit at rates significantly lower than those of the Chinese economy and that the Chinese population will reach a peak around 2035 and then begin to decline slowly).

-Real Chinese GDP per Capita in US\$ Since 1952 (2009 Prices)
+Chart 2: Chinese Real GDP per Capita in US\$ Since 1952 (2009 Prices)